 Test Unit WB1401A

 This test unit is a cut down version of the Tester WB1401A, providing only a modulated carrier output for testing both Civil Defence and Flood Warning (FW) Receiver Signalling.
 Monitoring and Level Testing is performed with the old Tester WB400A.
-I'm indebted to Gavin for sending the photograph on the left.
+I'm indebted to Gavin for sending the photograph.

 In the lid of the Tester WB1401A and in the carrying case of a Test Unit WB1401A is a further small test unit used when testing Signalling Receivers so a functional test can be performed without sounding the siren.
 The Tester WB1403A is connected into the mains wiring of the signalling receiver and has lights to indicate mains is present and when the siren would operate.
 The tester prevents the actual operation of the contactor relay that applies the Three Phase mains supply to the siren motor.
-Adrian has kindly supplied the photograph on the right.
+Adrian has kindly supplied this photograph.

 Carrier Control Point Tester / Simulator